Daybreak (painting)

 Daybreak is a painting by American artist Maxfield Parrish made in 1922.
 Daybreak, inspired by the landscape of Vermont and New Hampshire to create lush and romantic tones, is regarded as the most popular art print of the 20th century, based on number of prints made: one for every four American homes.
-According to the National Museum of American Illustration, it has outsold Andy Warhol's Campbell's Soup Cans and Da Vinci's Last Supper.
+According to the National Museum of American Illustration, it has outsold Andy Warhol's Campbell's Soup Cans and Leonardo's Last Supper.
 It is still in print.
 The painting is also part of the core of the neo-classical popular paintings that started to gain traction at the beginning of the 1920s.
 His work in his staple style was also popularized by the large scale murals he painted in the 1930s.

 Parrish referred to Daybreak as his "great painting", the epitome of his work.

-About Maxfield Parrish

-Originally a children's book illustrator, in line with his family's work as well, Parrish (whose name today calls to mind images of recumbent maidens, shadowed urns, multicolored crags, and blue skies) was a graduate of the Philadelphia Academy of Fine Arts.
-At the age of twenty-five Parrish received early national recognition with a cover design for Harper's Weekly (1895), and for the next several decades his work was constantly before the public, thereafter he was commissioned by companies such as Jell-O and General Electric Edison Mazda Bulb.
-The electricity commission was where Parrish was able to express his passion for wider landscapes and the framing in all his paintings we now see as staple.
-He produced a series of paintings telling the history of light, the first of which appeared shortly before 1920, followed by one annually for at least eight years.
-These paintings were printed as magazine advertisements, calendars, window placards, and on the backs of playing card.
-After being so widely exposed to the public, Parrish was able to branch out, and paintings such as Daybreak began to gain popularity.

 Composition

 Measuring 26.5 × 45 in, the painting employs a formal layout similar to a stage set, with two feminine figures.
 Painted using preparatory photographs, the models were his regular models, Kitty Owen (granddaughter of William Jennings Bryan), Parrish's daughter Jean, and Susan Lewin.
 Only two figures appear in the completed painting, though pencil studies and negative space indicate that the artist originally intended a third near the righthand column.
 The composition is arranged on the principle of "dynamic symmetry" popularized by Jay Hambidge.